 Bill creates School Marshal program, provides specialized training

-AUSTIN – Today Texas State Representative Jason Villalba (District 114) announced that House Bill 1009, the Protection of Texas Children Act, was passed by the House Committee on Homeland Security & Public Safety.
-The legislation creates a new subset of law enforcement officer, called School Marshals, who will serve as the last line of defense should an armed attacker threaten the lives of children in public schools.
+AUSTIN – Today, House Bill 1009, the Protection of Texas Children Act, was passed by the Texas House of Representatives.
+The legislation, authored by Rep. Jason Villalba (District 114), creates a new subset of law enforcement officer, called School Marshals, who will serve as the last line of defense should an armed attacker threaten the lives of children in public schools.
 The School Marshal program will be optional - providing for a rigorous standard of training and certification to expand law enforcement into schools - should a school district choose to participate.